Germany Travel Guide

 Where to Stay in Germany

-There are lots of fun and social hostels in Germany as well as really incredible budget hotels.
-While all the city guides have robust suggested accommodation (so check them out!), here are some of my favorite places to stay:
+There are lots of world-class hostels in Germany as well as incredible budget hotels.
+While all the city guides have more suggested accommodations (check them out!), here are some of my favorite places to stay:

 Germany Travel Costs